Long-Stay Visa Options in Laos for Foreigners: Which Route Actually Fits You

 Can my spouse or children join me on a long-stay visa?

 Dependents of LA-B2 or NI-B2 holders may be eligible for dependent visas matching the primary holder's duration.
-Your sponsoring employer or agent typically facilitates this — confirm eligibility directly with your sponsor.
+Your sponsoring employer or agent files the dependent application at the same time.
+Confirm eligibility directly with the sponsor.

 Key Sources

-• Ministry of Labour and Social Welfare (Department of Skills Development and Employment)
+• Ministry of Labour and Social Welfare (Department of Skills Development and Employment): lmi.gov.la

 Read Next